causify-ai/tutorials/class_project_instructions/Projects/AutoKeras_Project_Description.md

 **Description**

-AutoKeras is an open-source software library that automates the process of applying deep learning to various tasks.
-It simplifies the model selection and hyperparameter tuning process, making it accessible for users with minimal deep learning expertise.
-Key features include:
+AutoKeras is an open-source software library designed to automate the process of applying machine learning to real-world problems.
+It simplifies neural architecture search and hyperparameter tuning, making it accessible for users with varying levels of expertise.

+Features:
-- **AutoML capabilities**: Automatically selects the best model architecture and hyperparameters.
+- **Automated Model Selection**: Automatically finds the best model architecture for the given dataset.
-- **User-friendly API**: Simplifies the creation and training of deep learning models.
+- **Hyperparameter Optimization**: Fine-tunes model parameters to enhance performance.
+- **User-Friendly Interface**: Simplified APIs for easy integration and experimentation.
-- **Support for various tasks**: Includes image classification, text classification, and regression tasks.
+- **Support for Various Tasks**: Handles tasks like image classification, text classification, and regression seamlessly.
-- **Transfer learning**: Utilizes pre-trained models to improve performance on specific tasks.

 ---

-**Project 1: Image Classification of Handwritten Digits**
+### Project 1: Image Classification of Handwritten Digits
-**Difficulty**: 1
+**Difficulty**: 1 (Easy)

-**Project Objective**: Develop a model to classify handwritten digits from images with the aim of achieving high accuracy.
+**Project Objective**: Build a model that classifies handwritten digits from the MNIST dataset, optimizing for accuracy.

-**Dataset Suggestions**: Utilize the MNIST dataset available on Kaggle or other open datasets for handwritten digits.
+**Dataset Suggestions**: Use the MNIST dataset, available on Kaggle (Kaggle MNIST Digit Recognizer).

 **Tasks**:
+- **Data Loading**: Load the MNIST dataset using Keras's built-in functionality.
-- **Data Preprocessing**: Load the dataset and normalize the image data for better training performance.
+- **Data Preprocessing**: Normalize the images and prepare labels for training.
-- **Model Creation**: Use AutoKeras to automatically find the best model for image classification tasks.
+- **Model Training with AutoKeras**: Use AutoKeras to automatically search for the best model architecture.
-- **Training the Model**: Train the model on the training dataset and validate on the validation set.
-- **Evaluation**: Assess the model's performance using accuracy and confusion matrix.
+- **Model Evaluation**: Assess the model's accuracy on the test set and visualize the results.
-- **Visualization**: Visualize some predictions to understand model performance.
+- **Prediction**: Implement a function to predict new handwritten digits from user inputs.

-**Bonus Ideas (Optional)**: Experiment with different image augmentation techniques to see how they affect model performance.
+**Bonus Ideas**: Experiment with data augmentation techniques to improve model performance.

 ---

-**Project 2: Predicting House Prices**
+### Project 2: Predicting House Prices
-**Difficulty**: 2
+**Difficulty**: 2 (Medium)

-**Project Objective**: Build a regression model to predict housing prices based on various features, optimizing for the lowest mean absolute error.
+**Project Objective**: Develop a regression model that predicts house prices based on various features, optimizing for mean absolute error.

-**Dataset Suggestions**: Access the Ames Housing dataset or similar datasets available on Kaggle.
+**Dataset Suggestions**: Use the Ames Housing dataset available on Kaggle (Kaggle Ames Housing Dataset).

 **Tasks**:
+- **Data Loading**: Import the Ames Housing dataset and explore its features.
-- **Data Cleaning**: Handle missing values and encode categorical features appropriately.
+- **Data Cleaning**: Handle missing values and encode categorical variables.
-- **Feature Engineering**: Create new features based on existing data to improve model performance.
+- **Feature Engineering**: Create new features based on existing ones to improve model performance.
-- **Model Training**: Utilize AutoKeras to automatically select the best regression model.
+- **Model Training with AutoKeras**: Utilize AutoKeras to find the optimal architecture for regression tasks.
-- **Hyperparameter Tuning**: Leverage AutoKeras' capabilities to fine-tune the model's hyperparameters.
-- **Model Evaluation**: Evaluate the model using metrics such as RMSE and MAE.
+- **Model Evaluation**: Evaluate the model using mean absolute error and visualize feature importance.

-**Bonus Ideas (Optional)**: Compare the performance of the AutoKeras model with traditional regression models like Linear Regression or Random Forest.
+**Bonus Ideas**: Compare the performance of AutoKeras with traditional machine learning models like Random Forest and Gradient Boosting.

 ---

-**Project 3: Sentiment Analysis on Movie Reviews**
+### Project 3: Multi-Class Text Classification for News Articles
-**Difficulty**: 3
+**Difficulty**: 3 (Hard)

-**Project Objective**: Create a model to classify movie reviews as positive or negative, aiming to maximize the F1 score.
+**Project Objective**: Construct a model to classify news articles into multiple categories, optimizing for F1-score.

-**Dataset Suggestions**: Use the IMDB movie reviews dataset available on Kaggle or HuggingFace Datasets.
+**Dataset Suggestions**: Use the 20 Newsgroups dataset available through the scikit-learn library or on Kaggle (Kaggle 20 Newsgroups).

 **Tasks**:
+- **Data Loading**: Load the 20 Newsgroups dataset and explore its structure.
-- **Data Preprocessing**: Clean and preprocess the text data, including tokenization and padding.
+- **Text Preprocessing**: Clean and tokenize the text data, removing stop words and using TF-IDF for vectorization.
-- **Model Selection**: Employ AutoKeras to automatically determine the best architecture for text classification.
+- **Model Training with AutoKeras**: Implement AutoKeras to automatically search for the best model for text classification.
-- **Training and Validation**: Train the model on the training dataset and validate its performance on a separate validation set.
-- **Performance Metrics**: Analyze the model's performance using precision, recall, and F1 score.
+- **Model Evaluation**: Use cross-validation to evaluate the F1-score and confusion matrix to analyze performance across categories.
-- **Error Analysis**: Conduct an error analysis to identify common misclassifications and improve the model.
+- **Error Analysis**: Conduct an error analysis to identify misclassified articles and suggest improvements.

-**Bonus Ideas (Optional)**: Explore transfer learning by integrating pre-trained embeddings (e.g., BERT) into your AutoKeras model to enhance its performance.
+**Bonus Ideas**: Investigate transfer learning by fine-tuning pre-trained models like BERT or GPT-2 in conjunction with AutoKeras for improved performance.